nightwatchjs/nightwatch-docs/guide/configuration/nightwatch-configuration-file.md

 <div class="page-header"><h1>Nightwatch Configuration File</h1></div>

 ### Overview
-The Nightwatch test runner binary expects a configuration file, using by default either a `nightwatch.conf.js` or `nightwatch.json` file from the current working directory. `nightwatch.conf.js` is taking precedence if both files are found.
+The Nightwatch test runner binary expects a configuration file located in the current working directory.
+The following is a list of possible file names that are loaded by default, if found:
+- `nightwatch.conf.js`
+- `nightwatch.conf.cjs` (when using ES Modules)
+- `nightwatch.conf.ts` (when using TypeScript)
+- `nightwatch.json`

+You can always specify a config file location via the `--config` CLI argument.
+Read more about CLI options on the [Reference > Nightwatch CLI](https://nightwatchjs.org/guide/nightwatch-cli/command-line-options.html) page.

 <div class="alert alert-info">
-From Nightwatch 2, you can also specify the config file to return a Promise and the test runner will wait for it to resolve.
+From Nightwatch 2, you can also specify the config file to return a Promise and the result will be `await`-ed.
 </div>

 ### Example